 Acoustic guitars should not be left in the cold for very long.
 Are you are expecting an acoustic guitar to sit in temperatures of 5 degrees Fahrenheit or lower?
 Then only 3-5 hours at most is suggested.
 Electric guitars with solid bodies can remain at this temperature for much longer.
 But should not be exposed for more than 10 hours.

 Some guitars can withstand brief periods of exposure to cold weather.
 At least without suffering any damage.
 Yet, if the instrument is exposed to freezing conditions.
 Or if it’s left in the cold for an extended period of time.
 It’s possible that the wood will crack or the finish will be damaged.

 Try and keep it in a good case and limit the exposure as best you can, especially with acoustic guitars.

-Can a Guitar Damaged by Cold Temperatures be Repaired?
+Can a Guitar Damaged by Cold Temperatures Be Repaired?

 The good news is that, yes, a guitar damaged by cold temperatures can be repaired.
-However, the cost and time involved depends on the extent of the damage and how much repair work must be done.
+The cost and time involved depends on the extent of the damage and how much repair work must be done.
 Things like cracked wood could mean a rather costly repair bill, if it can be fixed at all.
 But this depends on the damage and where the wood may have cracked.

 Has your instrument suffered from cold weather exposure?
 Take it to a qualified luthier or guitar tech for an assessment.
 The repairs might be relatively simple and inexpensive.
 Or they could be more complicated and costly.
 In any case, it’s best to have a professional check it out to determine what needs to be done.